jaxk25/Celebrity-Dogs/README.md

 In the Terminal, type `python celebrity\ dogs\ game.py`
 ## How to play
 To find out how to play, click [Here](https://github.com/jaxk25/Celebrity-Dogs/wiki/How-to-play)
-## Celebrity Dogs can now be played on iOS!
-To play in iOS, copy and paste the `celebrity dogs game.py` and `dogs.txt` into [Python2IDE](https://itunes.apple.com/gb/app/python2ide/id984990674?mt=8) (Make sure to rename your files correctly!).
-Then, press play whilst in the `.py` file and have fun!